Reconciling Invoices for the NDIA

 The tools available to assist with reconciliation in your finance system if your organisation does not wish to upload the BPRF have been outlined here.
 Considering providers use a variety of different finance systems and employ processes for reconciliation that differ greatly, the following are suggestions only.
 The most efficient way to reconcile payments is up to your organisation.

 Claim Reference is displayed in the 'Edit BPR'

-Since the upgrade to SupportAbility v6.16.4 Claim Reference is now included in the 'Support Item' column of the Edit BPR screen, once the BPR has been generated:
+Since the upgrade to SupportAbility v6.16.4 the Claim Reference is now included in the 'Support Item' column of the Edit BPR screen, once the BPR has been generated: